CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-2.md

    - Paste the following URL `http://localhost:8000/setup` in a web browser.
    - Run the setup process in the app to add records to the database.
    - Review the app pages.
+   - Add the booking record.
+   - Verify that the new record is saved and close the browser window.

 ## Success Criteria: